Time-cost-error trade-off relation in thermodynamics: The third law and beyond

 \section{Abstract}

 Elucidating fundamental limitations inherent in physical systems is a central subject in physics.
 For important thermodynamic operations such as information erasure, cooling, and copying, resources like time and energetic cost must be expended to achieve the desired outcome within a predetermined error margin.
-In this study, we introduce the concept of {\it separated states}, which consist of fully unoccupied and occupied states.
-This concept generalizes many critical states involved in relevant thermodynamic operations.
-We then uncover a three-way trade-off relation between {\it time}, {\it cost}, and {\it error} for a general class of thermodynamic operations aimed at creating separated states, simply expressed as $\tau{\cal C}\varepsilon_{\tau}\ge 1-\eta$.
+In the context of cooling, the unattainability principle of the third law of thermodynamics asserts that infinite ``resources'' are needed to reach absolute zero.
+However, the precise identification of relevant resources and how they jointly constrain achievable error remains unclear within the frameworks of stochastic and quantum thermodynamics.
+In this work, we introduce the concept of separated states, which consist of fully unoccupied and occupied states, and formulate the corresponding thermokinetic cost and error, thereby establishing a unifying framework for a broad class of thermodynamic operations.
+We then uncover a three-way trade-off relation between time, cost, and error for thermodynamic operations aimed at creating separated states, simply expressed as $\tau\mathcal{C}\varepsilon_{\tau}\ge 1-\eta$.
 This fundamental relation is applicable to diverse thermodynamic operations, including information erasure, cooling, and copying.
 It provides a profound quantification of the unattainability principle in the third law of thermodynamics in a general form.
 Building upon this relation, we explore the quantitative limitations governing cooling operations, the preparation of separated states, and a no-go theorem for exact classical copying.
 Furthermore, we extend these findings to the quantum regime, encompassing both Markovian and non-Markovian dynamics.
 Specifically, within Lindblad dynamics, we derive a similar three-way trade-off relation that quantifies the cost of achieving a pure state with a given error.
-The generalization to general quantum dynamics involving a system coupled to a finite bath implies that heat dissipation becomes infinite as the quantum system is exactly cooled down to the ground state or perfectly reset to a pure state, thereby resolving an open question regarding the thermodynamic cost of information erasure.
+The generalization to general quantum dynamics involving a system coupled to a finite bath implies that the dissipative cost becomes infinite as the quantum system is exactly cooled down to the ground state or perfectly reset to a pure state, thereby resolving an open question regarding the thermodynamic cost of information erasure.